kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     # name of the application directory too.
 See the detailed
     # description in the text below this code snippet.
     # For example, your app name can be  'kubeflow-test' or 'kfw-test'.
-    export KFAPP=<your choice of application directory name>
+    export KFAPP=<your choice of name for the Kubeflow deployment>

     # The following command is optional.
 It adds the kfctl binary to your path.
     # If you don't add kfctl to your path, you must use the full path